duncanodhis/assessment/README.md

 # assessment

-NestJS test
-TO run the project  type: nest run start:dev
+To run the project  type: nest run start:dev

 You can use postman to test the APIs